-- As you inhale, slowly lift your head and shoulders off the ground.
+- Slowly lift your head and shoulders off the ground as you inhale.
 Keep your ribs pulled down so that they don't flare out.

 - Exhale as you scissor your legs up and down, holding and stretching each leg with your hands, keeping your head and shoulders lifted off the ground the entire time.

 - Inhale as you bring your legs back to the starting position.
 Exhale as you lower your head and shoulders back down to the ground.

 - Repeat for 10-20 reps.